 Mund-Lagowski Department of Chemistry & Biochemistry

 Chemistry and biochemistry occupy unique territory.
-They’re often called “central sciences” because they examine how substances and living organisms behave the most basic level.
-That knowledge links physical sciences (astronomy, materials, physics, etc.) with life sciences (biology, genetics, zoology, etc.) and applied sciences (engineering and medicine).
-Chemistry focuses on substances’ behavior at the most basic level while biochemistry blends biology and chemistry principles.
+Chemistry is often called the “central science” because it links physical sciences (physics, materials science, etc.) with life sciences (biology, genetics, etc.) and applied sciences (engineering and medicine).
+Chemistry focuses on substances’ behavior at the most basic level while biochemistry uses chemistry principles to understand living organisms.
 Both degrees are valuable in careers as varied as agriculture, forensic science, medicine and renewable materials development.